cryptolinux/ion/doc/masternode-budget.md

 ## RPC Commands
 The following new RPC commands are supported:
 - mnbudget "command"... ( "passphrase" )
- * prepare            - Prepare proposal for network by signing and creating tx
+  - prepare            - Prepare proposal for network by signing and creating tx
- * submit             - Submit proposal for network
+  - submit             - Submit proposal for network
- * vote-many          - Vote on a ION initiative
+  - vote-many          - Vote on a Ion initiative
- * vote-alias         - Vote on a ION initiative
+  - vote-alias         - Vote on a Ion initiative
- * vote               - Vote on a ION initiative/budget
+  - vote               - Vote on a Ion initiative/budget
- * getvotes           - Show current masternode budgets
+  - getvotes           - Show current masternode budgets
- * getinfo            - Show current masternode budgets
+  - getinfo            - Show current masternode budgets
- * show               - Show all budgets
+  - show               - Show all budgets
- * projection         - Show the projection of which proposals will be paid the next cycle
+  - projection         - Show the projection of which proposals will be paid the next cycle
- * check              - Scan proposals and remove invalid
+  - check              - Scan proposals and remove invalid

 - mnfinalbudget "command"... ( "passphrase" )
   - vote-many   - Vote on a finalized budget